 Stories that Move

-So what is discrimination and where does it begin?
-Discrimination is unequal treatment based on features that are irrelevant to the situation, such as a person’s origin, religion, age, sexual orientation or gender.
+What exactly is discrimination and where does it start?
+In a legal sense, discriminatory acts are clearly defined in the law and punishable.
+Discrimination is unequal treatment based on characteristics that are irrelevant in the given situation, such as a person’s origin, religion, age, sexual orientation or gender.

 Prejudices and stereotypes are ideas in people’s minds, but discrimination goes further: it is always expressed in an act.
 The most common form is verbal abuse based on someone’s skin colour, country of origin or sexual orientation, but if you are refused entrance to a bar based on the colour of your skin or if your job application is rejected because of your sexual orientation, you are being discriminated against.
 There are many examples of unjust and wrongful unequal treatment.